mark-watson/Clojure-AI-Book/manuscript/webscrape.md

 ## Web Scraping Using the **jsoup** Library

 We will use the MIT licensed Java library [jsoup](http://jsoup.org/).
-One reason I selected **jsoup** for the examples in this chapter out of many fine libraries that provide similar functionality is the particularly nice documentation, especially [The **jsoup** Cookbook](http://jsoup.org/cookbook/) which I urge you to bookmark as a general reference.
-In this chapter I will concentrate on just the most frequent web scraping use cases that I use in my own work.
+One reason I selected **jsoup** for the examples in this chapter out of many fine libraries that provide similar functionality is the particularly nice documentation, especially [The **jsoup Cookbook**](http://jsoup.org/cookbook/) which I urge you to bookmark as a general reference.
+In this chapter I will concentrate on just the most frequent web scraping use cases that I use in my own work: getting all plain text and links from a web site.
+It should be straightforward for you to take the following example and extend it with whatever else you may need from the **jsoup Cookbook**.

 We need to require the **jsoup** dependency in the project file: